Verialix996/web-course-final-project-expansion/README.md

 # SmartBite – Final Web Development Project

-SmartBite is a smart weekly meal planning website for gluten-intolerant people.
+SmartBite is a smart weekly meal planning website for people with varying schedule.
 It generates a personalized menu based on the user's schedule, budget, and dietary preferences.

 ## Live Website